Matthew Congdon

 I am a philosopher specializing in ethics, social philosophy, and aesthetics.
 I write about emotions, interpersonal recognition, moral change, the aesthetics of interpersonal ethical life, and the intersections of ethics and epistemology.
 My work on these topics has appeared in The Philosophical Quarterly, Analysis, Philosophy, The European Journal of Philosophy, Episteme, and Philosophical Topics, amongst others.

-My book, Moral Articulation: On the Development of New Moral Concepts appeared in November 2023 with Oxford University Press.
+My book, Moral Articulation: On the Development of New Moral Concepts appeared in 2024 with Oxford University Press.
 I am currently working on two new book projects: one on the aesthetic dimensions of interpersonal ethical life and one on the philosophy of Iris Murdoch.
-I am also working on essays on the non-propositional rationality of emotions, Iris Murdoch, and struggles for recognition.
+I am also working on a series of essays on the rationality of emotions.

 Recently taught undergraduate courses: Intro to Ethics, History of Aesthetics, Contemporary Ethical Theory, Philosophy of Language.